kenhitchcock/ansible-role-undercloud-install/README.md

 Available variables are listed below, along with default values (see defaults/main.yml):

     # No are required to be overwirtten for now. defaults/main.yaml has variables set for basic installation.

+    # For a different version you will need to override the default variable.
+      osp_version: 13

 Future Releases